UnknownDetectionParty/UDP-Java/docs/PluginDev.md

 This is kinda shitty but what I did was make a new project in my workspace.
 I then had the project import `Core` *(The client API)* as a dependency and thus I agained all the imports needed for development.

-To compile I exported my plugin  as a jar and deleted the extra uneeded files.
+**Compiling**: Once I've set-up the work space I convert it to a maven project and use `mvn package` to put all my plugin classes in one jar.
+You can then place the compiled jar into `.minecraft/udp/plugins/`

 ### Example plugins